microsoft/BotFramework-DirectLineJS/STREAMING-EXTENSIONS.md

 After successful build, artifacts are published to https://github.com/microsoft/BotFramework-DirectLineJS/releases/tag/dev-streamingextensions.

-For easier consumption, in the assets, [`directline.js`](https://github.com/microsoft/BotFramework-DirectLineJS/releases/download/dev-streamingextensions/directline.js) is the bundle from latest build.
-You can use the HTML code below:
+For easier consumption, in the assets, [`directline.js`](https://github.com/microsoft/BotFramework-DirectLineJS/releases/download/dev-streamingextensions/directline.js) is the bundle from last successful build.
+You can use the HTML code below to use latest DirectLineJS with Web Chat 4.5.2:

 ```html
 <!DOCTYPE html>